ipchama/rislive/README.md

                         This will override other output and format options.
   --output-plugin-config-data OUTPUT_PLUGIN_CONFIG_DATA, -opc OUTPUT_PLUGIN_CONFIG_DATA
                         Config data to be passed to the plugin if --output- plugin was used.
-Will be passed as is and format will depend on the plugin.
+Will be passed as-is and format will depend on the plugin.
   --output {screen,socket}, -o {screen,socket}
                         Where to send the data.
 Defaults to stdout.